dfrencham/rad-gate/README.md

 - The MOSFET circuit (with diode, LED, and MOSFET) can be switched out for a MOSFET module, or relay module.
 - The resistor values for the LEDs vary depending on your LED model and how bright you want it.
 Use a breadboard circuit to determine these.

-## Current limitations

-- When running from battery, there is no detection of low battery.
-This is a problem, because when charge gets too low, the gate drops.
-This may surprise the rider.

 ## Build

 This project can be built using the Arduino IDE, or on the command line: